karl-sjogren/zebra-deploy/README.md

 The fields **success-priority** and **failure-priority** can be used to set custom priority levels according to https://pushover.net/api#priority.
 The default is -1 for successful deploys and 0 for failures.

+#### Slack reporter

+Send information to a Slack channel.
+You need to register an app for Slack and enable incoming webhooks, then put the webhook for the right channel in the configuration.